McCarten Wallace Litigation (MWL) is a boutique legal practice with an emphasis on social justice principles and innovative lawyering.

 He graduated near the top of his class at Osgoode Hall Law School, winning awards along the way for his work on civil liberties and the Charter of Rights and Freedoms, civil law, and for his published writing on deportation.

 After honing his advocacy at one of Canada's most celebrated legal clinics in immigration and refugee law, Clifford articled at a leading national firm.
 He has worked on labour and employment law, criminal and security matters, and civil litigation.
 He contributed to several major public interest cases, and has advocated for the improvement of childcare laws.

-Clifford has litigated before the Federal Court of Canada, the Immigration and Refugee Board, the Ontario Human Rights Tribunal, and various labour boards and arbitrators, He travelled to appear before Canadian Parliament to provide witness testimony on immigration law.
+Clifford has litigated before the Federal Court of Canada and all Divisions of the Immigration and Refugee Board.
+He travelled to appear before Canadian Parliament to provide witness testimony on immigration law.
 Clifford is a member of the Canadian Council for Refugees, the Canadian Association of Refugee Lawyers, the Refugee Lawyers Association, and the Law Union of Ontario.

 Simon wallace • JD MA BA

 He obtained his Bachelor of Arts and Master of Arts from Trent University in Peterborough.
 After a career in publishing and journalism, he graduated from Osgoode Hall Law School, York University.
 He was awarded the Harry R. Rose Prize for the highest standing in criminal law, the Judith Wahl Award for Law and Psychiatry, and the Fredrick H. Zemans Prize in Poverty Law.

 Simon articled with a top criminal defence firm.
 There he assisted with the defence of serious criminal charges, judicial reviews, mental health matters, and appeals.
 He worked extensively with Parkdale Community Legal Services.